Inside the anti-abortion protests plaguing clinics amid buffer zone delays

 “They were praying, they were doing their chanting, they had signs,” she adds.
 “They were looking at anyone who enters the clinic.
 When you go in, they are looking at you.
 It is very invasive.
 Personally, it didn’t make me feel guilty because I knew it was the right decision.
 But we know that may not be the case for everyone.”

-But women told researchers at Back Off Scotland about even more harrowing experiences.
+However, women told researchers at Back Off Scotland about even more harrowing experiences.

 “I was a victim of sexual assault and had to book an appointment,” one woman said.
 “Already blaming myself, and terrified to tell anyone, I was 17, and completely by myself.
 A small group of individuals, mostly male, were standing on the other side of the road.
-I was repeatedly called out to by one of the men, and when I glared at him and ignored him, he called me a ‘teenage murderer’.”
+I was repeatedly called out by one of the men, and when I glared at him and ignored him, he called me a ‘teenage murderer’.”

-Another woman described protesters who “were chanting”, “praying loudly, “showing photos of foetuses” and informing people that “dead embryos” are used in vaccines.
+Another woman described protesters who “were chanting”, “praying loudly”, “showing photos of foetuses” and informing people that “dead embryos” are used in vaccines.

 One woman described how after trying to engage with demonstrators, a protester “was extremely aggressive” and “screamed in my face several times”.
 She added: “He told me that I was going to get cancer.”

-There are three places in the country where a buffer zone has been implemented - at abortion clinics in Ealing and Richmond in West London and also in Manchester.
+There are three places in the country where a buffer zone has been implemented, at abortion clinics in Ealing and Richmond in West London and also in Manchester.

-Sally O’Brien, general manager at Ealing, tells of how noisy the anti-abortion protests used to be - and how much distress they caused.
+Sally O’Brien, general manager at Ealing, tells of how noisy the anti-abortion protests used to be, and how much distress they caused.

-Ms O’Brien, who has worked at the clinic for seven years, says the police were regularly called as women would struggle to get into the clinic due to large crowds of protesters - both anti and pro-choice.
+Ms O’Brien, who has worked at the clinic for seven years, says the police were regularly called as women would struggle to get into the clinic due to large crowds of protesters, both anti and pro-choice.

 She also recalls an anti-abortion protester hurling salt on the streets to “cleanse the place of spirits” and another demonstrator climbing a tree to shout and swear.
 Protesters have called her a “murderer” and told her she will “burn in hell”, she adds.